DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 ---

+# Supplementary Learning: HTML & CSS

+> **Important Note on Formatting (Updated 2025-07-16):**
+> A new standardized format for learning entries is being implemented from this date forward to enhance consistency, clarity, and precise cross-referencing with course materials.
+Newer entries will fully conform to this structure, including explicit course module titles and step numbers.
+Older entries may follow a previous format and might not contain all details.

+This document compiles detailed learning notes, reflections, and independent research findings from my HTML & CSS course journey, precisely cross-referenced with the course outline.

+---

 This document compiles detailed learning notes, reflections, and insights, particularly focusing on "Independent Research & Best Practices" discussions, from your HTML & CSS Course journey.
 It was created on July 12, 2025, by assembling information from your **project files (as referenced in `ASSIGNMENT_INDEX.md` entries)** and **relevant discussions from our chat history (the ongoing dialogue between us, the AI assistant and you, the student)**.
 Moving forward, especially from Step 151 onwards, entries will integrate more in-depth best practices and independent research findings.

 ---